Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/09-Create a VM with a Template.md

     ![](./images/az-900-87.png)

-    >**Note**: The **Deploy to Azure** button enables you to deploy the template via the Azure Portal.
+    >**Note**: The **Deploy to Azure** button enables you to deploy the template via the Azure portal.
 During such deployment, you will be prompted only for a small set of configuration parameters.

 1. Click on the **Deploy to Azure** button.
 Your browser session will be automatically redirected to the [Azure Portal](http://portal.azure.com/).